acarsgithub/DataRecording/README.md

 Once I made sure I could recieve and send signals for state and recording control, I began modifying the test.js file for the overall application.
 That code is available above.
 Just use the *test.js* file within the repository and replace the original code with this one.

-#### CURRENT ISSUE: I can send a signal and recieve state back properly, but I cannot swap between states or signals yet.
+#### Current Issue: I can send a signal and recieve state back properly, but I cannot swap between states or signals yet.
 This is still an ongoing process.